 This is because when regular “drip” coffee is made, the water is slowly dripped on top of loose coffee grounds, not pressurized through a packed coffee ground “puck.”

 Here’s a helpful graphic from Cafebistro.com explaining the difference:

 Before we talk about the benefits of espresso, we need to first go over some dangers and risks associated with drinking it.

 All coffee beans have an antioxidant known as cafestrol in them.
 Regular coffee brewed with a filter doesn’t have a lot of cafestrol in it since the filter catches most of it as comes off the beans, however because espresso is brewed without a filter and is a stronger, more concentrated drink, there is more cafestrol in it than regular coffee.

 Cafestrol can be dangerous because it can slow down the speed at which your body metabolizes cholesterol.
-Which means that drinking too much espresso with cafestrol in it could raise your cholesterol, increasing your risk of a heart attack or stroke.
+This means that drinking too much espresso with cafestrol in it could raise your cholesterol, increasing your risk of a heart attack or stroke.

 Espresso Can Spike Your Blood Pressure

-These effects are short term and only happen when too much caffeine is drunk too quickly (more than 7 shots of espresso in a day), but can be dangerous, especially for people with already high blood pressure.
+These effects are short-term and only happen when too much caffeine is drunk too quickly (more than 7 shots of espresso in a day), but can be dangerous, especially for people with already high blood pressure.

 The Caffeine in Espresso Can be Dangerous and Addictive

 While caffeine has a lot of positive side effects, it can also be dangerous to your health.
 And its especially important to be aware of caffeine when drinking espresso since it has 6x the amount of caffeine per ounce as regular coffee.